 For General Guidelines, click here.

 Contemporary Reviews.
 Toxicological Sciences publishes Contemporary Reviews in Toxicology (3,500 word limit), which provide expert analysis of important and emerging areas in the field of toxicology.
-Contemporary Reviews will not be posted to Advance Access; rather, they will publish with the monthly issue of the journal.
+Contemporary Reviews will not be posted online ahead of print in Advance Access; rather, they will publish with the monthly issue of the journal.
 All Contemporary Reviews require prior approval by the editor.
 A Review Proposal "Manuscript Type" is available on the manuscript submission site for authors to suggest a review on a particular topic.
 You will be asked to provide the basics of Title, Abstract, three keywords, Authors, etc., as well as the following:

 A compelling explanation of the need and timeliness of the Review (<500 words).